appwrite/appwrite/docs/tutorials/add-runtime.md

 [![Fork button](https://github.com/appwrite/appwrite/raw/master/docs/tutorials/images/fork.png)](https://github.com/appwrite/appwrite/blob/master/docs/tutorials/images/fork.png)

 This will redirect you from `github.com/appwrite/php-runtimes` to `github.com/YOUR_USERNAME/php-runtimes`, meaning all changes you do are only done inside your repository.
-Once you are there, click the highlighted `Code` button, copy the URL and clone the repository to your computer using `git clone` command:
+Once you are there, click the highlighted `Code` button, copy the URL and clone the repository to your computer using the `git clone` command:
 ```bash
 $ git clone COPIED_URL
 ```

 > To fork a repository, you will need a basic understanding of CLI and git-cli binaries installed.
 If you are a beginner, we recommend you to use `Github Desktop`.
-It is a really clean and simple visual Git client.
+It is a clean and simple visual Git client.

 Finally, you will need to create a `feat-XXX-YYY-runtime` branch based on the `refactor` branch and switch to it.
 The `XXX` should represent the issue ID and `YYY` the runtime name.

 ## 2. Implement new runtime

 ### 2.1 Preparing the files for your new runtime
 The first step to writing a new runtime is to create a folder within `/runtimes` with the name of the runtime and the version separated by a dash.
-For instance if I was to write a Rust Runtime with the version 1.55 the folder name would be: `rust-1.55`
+For instance, if I was to write a Rust Runtime with version 1.55 the folder name would be: `rust-1.55`

 Within that folder you will need to create a few basic files that all Appwrite runtimes require:
 ```